ivangrynenko/drupal-playwright/README.md

 This project provides a complete Playwright testing setup that can be integrated into any DrevOps-based Drupal project.
 It includes Docker configuration, test helpers, CI/CD integration, and standardized practices for end-to-end testing.

+## Requirements

+- Git
+- Python 3 with PyYAML
+- Docker and Docker Compose
+- A DrevOps-based Drupal project

 ## Features

 - 🚀 Easy integration into existing Drupal projects